Places to Visit

 Twain’s neighbor and a fellow literary giant, Stowe was the author of Uncle Tom’s Cabin.
-Her home is open for tours directly across the lawn from The Mark Twain House.
+Her home, located directly across the lawn from the Mark Twain House, is open for tours.

 History lovers and fans of architecture will not want to miss a visit to any one of Connecticut Landmarks’ dozen historic structures.
 While in Hartford, be sure to visit the lovely restored Butler-McCook House located right on Main Street.

 Hartford’s flagship library located in the heart of the city houses an impressive collection of historic documents and art gallery spaces.